ol-ko/vue-js-course-labs/lab10/README.md

     </details>

 1. If we try adding recipes to favorites or ingredients to the shopping cart, numbers on the navigation links won't update.
-That's because that code's commented out.
-And it's still referring to the `this.$root`, which is no good.
+That's because that code still depends on `this.$root`.
-If we want to make it work with our shiny new store, Which Vuex concept should we be using?
+If we want to make it work with our shiny new store, which Vuex concept should we be using?

     <details>
     <summary>Hint</summary>